 Spinal and epidural anesthesiaIntraspinal anesthesia; Subarachnoid anesthesia; Epidural; Peridural anesthesia

-The area of your back where the needle will be inserted will be cleaned with a special solution.
-Most of the time this shot will go in your lower back.
-This area may also be numbed with a local anesthetic.
-You may receive fluids through an intravenous line (IV, in a vein).
-You may also get medicine to help you relax.
+First, the area of your back where the needle is inserted is cleaned with a special solution.
+The area may also be numbed with a local anesthetic.

 For an epidural:

 - The doctor injects medicine just outside of the sac of fluid around your spinal cord.
 This is called the epidural space.